chmaha/RCComp/README.md

 # RCComp ("ReaClassical Compressor")
-A compressor suitable for classical music based on a Faust demo compressor.
+A compressor suitable for classical music.
 Available as LV2 and CLAP by default (with optional VST3, VST2 and LADSPA).

 ![image](https://user-images.githubusercontent.com/120390802/211630373-9e13b6e7-6de0-4898-9194-6fb5f54faabd.png)